w3c/wai-easy-checks/content/keyboard-focus.md

 [TODO] side by side images of the same screen (or part of the screen) with no focus and with good focus

+Visible keyboard focus indicates which interactive element - link, button, form field - you might have moved to using the tab key.

+## Who depends on Keyboard Focus?

 Many people cannot use a mouse and rely on the keyboard to interact with the Web and need to see where they are.

-Visible keyboard focus indicates which interactive element - link, button, form field - you might have moved to with the tab key.

-## Who depends on Keyboard Focus?

 Many sighted users with physical disabilities will use the keyboard to navigate a web page, including:
 * people with quadriplegia